capactio/website/docs/feature/policies/policy-syntax.md

-# Policy configuration
+# Policy syntax

 ## Introduction

 The key Capact feature is dependencies interchangeability.
 Applications define theirs dependencies by using Interfaces.
-Depending on Cluster Admin configuration, every time User runs Action, a different Implementation may be picked for a given Interface.

-The Cluster Admin preferences are set via Policy.
-Currently, there is a single, cluster-wide Policy.
-This document describes the functionality.
+Policies can be used to control, which dependency Implementation is chosen for an Interface.
+They allow also to tweak the dependency, by providing additional, Implementation specific parameters.

+There are three ways how to provide policy configuration:
+- Global policy
+- Action policy
+- Workflow step policy

+The policies from these the source are merged and evaluated during Action rendering.

 ## Syntax

-Policy is defined in a form of YAML file.
+Policy is defined in a form of YAML.
 It contains two main features:
 - selecting Implementations based on their constraints,
 - injecting given TypeInstance for Implementation with a set of constraints.